A Spirituality of Hope and Healing

 UPDATED WITH VIDEO

-A complete video of the event is now available below:
+A video of the forum is now available below:

-Compline on the Sixth Sunday after Epiphany, 2023
+Compline on the 14th Sunday after Pentecost, 2024

 with No Comments

-Thanks to this evening's Compline volunteers—hospitality ministers Priscilla Strand.
+Thanks to this evening's Compline volunteers: hospitality ministers Jim Buskirk and Ray Miller.

 Compline at Saint Mark's Cathedral has been a Seattle tradition since 1956.
 All the singers are volunteers.
 Learn more at: https://saintmarks.org/worship/compline/